I had geared all of my studies to break into finance and consulting. When I found out it wasn’t for me, I was confused on where to head next.

 After graduating from university in 2023, he accepted a graduate consultant position at KPMG.

-Harry also found that despite the long and hard hours, his work wasn’t sufficiently rewarded and started to doubt the long-term prospects of the corporate world.
+Despite the long and hard hours, his work wasn’t sufficiently rewarded and started to doubt the long-term prospects of the corporate world.

 The Solution